 To verify your participation in any of the above diversity based program, please submit to Noel Negrete a letter or email from your Program Director attesting to your participation.

 To see a full list of qualifications and documents needed for fee waiver consideration, refer to Graduate Division.

 Submit all your document(s) to Noel Negrete.
 A decision will be made within 1-3 business days by the Graduate Division admissions office.

 Since the PhD program is a full-time in residence program of study employment outside UC Irvine should not be sought.
 During this period of time students receive a full support package.

 The five-year support package covers tuition, fees and a living stipend.
 This support is provided through a combination of scholarships, teaching assistantships and research assistantships, and is subject to terms described in the acceptance letter.

 Several other types of financial assistance are also available to graduate students at UC Irvine, including fellowships, tuition fellowships for nonresident students, and student loans.
 All graduate students who are US citizens and permanent residents are encouraged to submit a Free Application for Federal Student Aid (FAFSA) each year to access state and federal loans.
 Foreign students are not eligible for federal aid and do not need to complete the FAFSA.
 They may be eligible for a private loan with a US co-signer.
-Please contact Alda Ruggiero for details at email@example.com or 949.824.7967.
+Please contact Financial Aid Office at Paul Merage School of Business at email@example.com.